StackMCP

 The DevOps Stack -- Combining Everything

-These five servers cover the operational surface area that DevOps engineers manage daily.
-Together, they create an integrated incident-response and infrastructure-management workflow:
+These five servers cover the operational surface area DevOps engineers manage daily:

-- Containers: Docker MCP manages the build, deployment, and debugging of containerized services.
+1. Containers: Docker MCP manages build, deployment, and debugging of containerized services.

-- Edge: Cloudflare MCP handles CDN configuration, DNS, and edge compute deployment.
+3. Edge: Cloudflare MCP handles CDN, DNS, and edge compute.

-- Monitoring: Sentry MCP feeds production health data into every conversation.
+5. Monitoring: Sentry MCP feeds production health into every conversation.

-For a pre-configured setup with all five servers, check out the DevOps & Cloud Stack on stackmcp.dev.
-It includes ready-to-paste configurations for Claude Code, Cursor, Windsurf, and other supported clients.
+For a pre-configured setup, grab the DevOps & Cloud Stack -- ready-to-paste configs for Claude Code, Cursor, Windsurf, and other clients.